b. 15 May 1794, d. 28 October 1875

 - His wife Alcy Hale became a widow at his death.

-- He was buried at Keithley #!
-Cemetery in Ralls County, Missouri.
+- He was interred at Keithley #!
+Cemetery, Ralls County, Missouri.

 - The following appeared in a local newspaper: Died at his residence in Centre Township, Ralls Co.
 Mo., on The 28th of Oct.
 1875, Levi Keithley, aged eighty-one years, five months.